karansharma0380/ecc-assignment2/README.md

 Go to /usr/local/spark folder

 ## Setup
-Use command /n
+Use command->
-sbin/start-master.sh – This will start the master at the port 8080.
+sbin/start-master.sh – This will start the master at the port 8080 and will setup our cluster.

+## How to run the python programs